 - If you don't yet have a LinkedIn account, create one.
 Take some time to design an attractive profile, upload your resume and outline your accomplishments.
 Make it look professional with a nice cover photo and a mission statement that will impress employers and future graduate school ADCOMS.

 - Go a step further and start sharing your ideas and experiences about medicine, important healthcare topics, mission trips, volunteer experience, etc., as status updates, forum posts, or blog articles.
 Demonstrate your deep yearning to help people along with your understanding of the current medical landscape.

 - Ask your recommenders to write your letters of recommendation.
 Request letters of recommendation from faculty and PAs individually - CASPA requires three letters of recommendation, but there is room for five.

 - Start thinking about the GRE.
 Most, but not all schools will require the GRE.
 Consider taking the GRE in winter or early spring.

 - Start brainstorming ideas for your personal statement.
-We have lots of personal statement samples.
+We have published lots of personal statement examples.

 - Confirm that you are on track to complete the pre-requisite courses for PA school.

 - Continue to gain patient contact experience and community service and/or research experience throughout the next year.